+RFO 6.2.3

-- RFO 6.2.3 The annual dose or dose commitment to a Member of the Public in the Unrestricted Area beyond the Site Boundary due to releases of radioactivity and radiation from uranium fuel cycle sources shall be limited to: - a. ≤ 25 mrem to the whole body or any organ except the thyroid; and - b. \leq 75 mrem to the thyroid.
+The annual dose or dose commitment to a Member of the Public in the Unrestricted Area beyond the Site Boundary due to releases of radioactivity and radiation from uranium fuel cycle sources shall be limited to:

+- a. ≤ 25 mrem to the whole body or any organ except the thyroid; and - b. \leq 75 mrem to the thyroid.

 CONDITION REQUIRED COMPENSATORY MEASURE COMPLETION TIME A. Calculated dose to any Member of the Public in the Unrestricted Area exceeds twice the limits of 6.2.1.2, 6.2.2.2, or 6.2.2.3.
-A.1NOTE Calculations shall include direct radiation contributions from the reactor, outside storage tanks, and the Independent Spent Fuel Storage Installation (ISFSI).
-Calculate the dose or dose commitment to a Member of the Public from all uranium fuel cycle sources to determine if specified limits of RFO 6.2.3 were exceeded.
+A.1 NOTE Calculations shall include direct radiation contributions from the reactor, outside storage tanks, and the Independent Spent Fuel Storage Installation (ISFSI).
 Immediately

-CONDITION CO REQUIRED MPENSATORY MEASURE COMPLETION TIME B. Calculated dose or dose commitment exceeds specified limits of RFO 6.2.3.
+CONDITION REQUIRED COMPENSATORY MEASURE COMPLETION TIME B. Calculated dose or dose commitment exceeds specified limits of RFO 6.2.3.
 B.1 Submit a Special Report to the NRC pursuant to 10 CFR 50, Appendix I, Section IV.A, that includes corrective actions taken to prevent recurrence, the schedule for achieving conformance with required limits, an analysis that estimates the radiation exposure to a Member of the Public from uranium fuel cycle sources for the calendar year, descriptions of the levels of radiation and concentrations of radioactive material involved, and the cause of the exposure levels or concentrations.
-30 days AND B.2 Only applicable if the release condition resulting in violation of 40 CFR 190 has not been corrected.
-2. Special Report submitted is considered a timely request and a variance is granted until NRC action on the request is complete.
+30 days AND B.2NOTE 1.
+Only applicable if the release condition resulting in violation of 40 CFR 190 has not been corrected.
+Special Report submitted is considered a timely request and a variance is granted until NRC action on the request is complete.
 Submit a request for a variance in accordance with 40 CFR 190 in the Special Report to the NRC.
 30 days

-FREQUENCY SR 6.2.3.1 Cumulative dose contributions from liquid and gaseous effluents shall be determined in accordance with SRs 6.2.1.2.1, 6.2.2.2.1, and 6.2.2.3.1.
+SURVEILLANCE FREQUENCY SR 6.2.3.1 Cumulative dose contributions from liquid and gaseous effluents shall be determined in accordance with SRs 6.2.1.2.1, 6.2.2.2.1, and 6.2.2.3.1.
 31 days